Cosmic Rays on Galaxy Scales: Progress and Pitfalls for CR-MHD Dynamical Models: Modern Galactic CR Transport: The Fundamental Need for Global Models with Halos

 Fig.~\ref{fig:specdemo} shows examples of these CR spectra from MeV-TeV, and the exceptional data constraining most of this dynamic range for just a subset of highly-relevant species.
 It also heuristically shows which parts of the spectra of different species contribute to different physical processes and observables.
 Table~\ref{tbl:summary} gives a high-level summary of what we learn from different CR spectra, species, and ratios, which we expand upon briefly here and in Figs.~\ref{fig:bc.be.epos}, \ref{fig:transport.old.vs.new}, \ref{fig:be.halo}, \&\ \ref{fig:epos.losses}. (also Table~\ref{tbl:spectral.fits}).
 It is helpful to illustrate this qualitatively by imagining that the steady-state spectrum of some species $s$ given by $dN_{s}/d T^{\rm kin}_{s} \sim (dN_{s}/d T^{\rm kin}_{s})_{\rm inj} \, \Delta t_{\rm res}(s,\,T^{\rm kin}_{s},\,...)$, where $(dN_{s}/d T^{\rm kin}_{s})_{\rm inj}$ is some effective injection spectrum from sources (taken to e.g.\ follow the observed supernovae rate in the Galaxy, or supernovae plus massive/fast OB winds), and $\Delta t_{\rm res}$ is an effective residence time, which itself is the shorter of either the timescale for CRs to lose their energy after injection ($\Delta t_{\rm loss} \sim |\mathcal{R}|^{-1}$, in Eq.~\ref{eqn:twomoment}), or escape from the ISM/Galaxy ($\Delta t_{\rm escape} \sim \ell_{\rm galaxy}^{2} / \kappa_{\rm eff}$ or $\sim \ell_{\rm galaxy} / v_{\rm st,\,eff}$ in terms of some effective diffusivity or streaming/advective speed).
 This is most definitely an over-simplification, but is useful to inform our intuition.

 The direct CR spectra (e.g.\ Fig.~\ref{fig:specdemo}) of primary species (those produced primarily in these initial acceleration regions, like H, He, C, N, O, Fe, $e^{-}$) constrain this product.
-At a given rigidity (same gyro radius at all $B$), CRs should scatter identically so these should trace the same injection spectrum, but the degeneracy between $(dN_{s}/d T^{\rm kin}_{s})_{\rm inj}$ and $\Delta t_{\rm res}$ is partially broken because of strong losses (so $\Delta t_{\rm res} \rightarrow \Delta t_{\rm loss}$ instead of $\Delta t_{\rm escape}$) at e.g.\ kinetic energies $T_{\rm kin}/{\rm nuc} \lesssim 0.1\,$GeV/nuc (Coulomb/ionization losses in ionized/neutral gas scale as $\Delta t_{\rm loss} \propto T_{\rm kin}^{3/2}$ for hadrons and $\propto T_{\rm kin}$ for leptons), or $\gtrsim 10\,$GeV for leptons (synchrotron/inverse Compton $\Delta t_{\rm loss} \propto T_{\rm kin}^{-1}$).
+At a given rigidity (same rigidity, hence same gyro-resonant scattering physics), CRs should scatter identically so these should trace the same injection spectrum, but the degeneracy between $(dN_{s}/d T^{\rm kin}_{s})_{\rm inj}$ and $\Delta t_{\rm res}$ is partially broken because of strong losses (so $\Delta t_{\rm res} \rightarrow \Delta t_{\rm loss}$ instead of $\Delta t_{\rm escape}$) at e.g.\ kinetic energies $T_{\rm kin}/{\rm nuc} \lesssim 0.1\,$GeV/nuc (Coulomb/ionization losses in ionized/neutral gas scale as $\Delta t_{\rm loss} \propto T_{\rm kin}^{3/2}$ for hadrons and $\propto T_{\rm kin}$ for leptons), or $\gtrsim 10\,$GeV for leptons (synchrotron/inverse Compton $\Delta t_{\rm loss} \propto T_{\rm kin}^{-1}$).
 Where not loss-dominated, the ratios of these species imply that injection spectra are very close to universal in their momentum-space shapes, and the abundance ratios strongly constrain where and when CRs are accelerated (including what types of SNe could produce them, given their different intrinsic yields/ratios, and how much ISM gas must be swept up compared to pure ejecta, when the CRs are first accelerated; see e.g.\ \citealt{lingenfelter:2019.cr.sne.where.in.shock.accel.review}).